 Chronic musculoskeletal pain contributes to mobility disability among older adults.
 Nutritional interventions, like omega-3 fatty acids, may help manage pain and improve physical function.
 Supplementation with krill oil may offer advantages to fish oil due to better absorption and additional nutrients.
 This pilot study aims to assess the feasibility of a clinical trial to determine the impact of krill oil supplementation on pain and function in older adults, informing future research.

-Krill Oil for Pain in Elders
+Krill Oil for Pain and Physical Function in Older Adults

 Researchers look for people who fit a certain description, called eligibility criteria.
 Some examples of these criteria are a person's general health condition or prior treatments.

-University of Florida,
+Sponsor: University of Florida